The Persistence of Retracted Papers on Wikipedia: Discussion

-Together, these findings highlight a multilayered vulnerability in Wikipedia’s citation infrastructure—one rooted not in neglect, but in the subtle interplay between visibility, editorial capacity, and the nature of retraction events.
+Together, these findings highlight a multilayered vulnerability in Wikipedia’s citation infrastructure—not a simple story of individual neglect, but a coordination problem shaped by how epistemic risk signals become (or fail to become) discoverable and actionable.
+This vulnerability emerges from the interplay between visibility cues, structural organization (rather than sheer editor volume), bot-mediated flagging and maintenance workflows, and the salience of retraction events.
 Ultimately, this challenge is not unique to Wikipedia.
 Similar coordination issues likely exist in other distributed knowledge systems, such as open-source software projects managing bug fixes across dependencies, or collaborative fact-checking platforms striving to correct misinformation that has already propagated widely \cite{forte2012coordination, kittur2008harnessing}.
 Future work should continue to explore how to better surface and prioritize these risks, especially in domains where epistemic failure carries real-world consequences.
 Our work thus uses Wikipedia as a case study to illuminate a general vulnerability in the maintenance of large-scale, collaboratively produced knowledge, highlighting the critical need for systems that not only detect errors but also facilitate the complex social coordination required to repair them \cite{ackerman2013sharing, jackson201411}.